 \begin{ex} Let $X$ be the Euclidean cone over the circle of length $2\pi+\theta$, which is a geodesically complete CAT($0$) space for $\theta\ge 0$.
 Then, \begin{enumerate} \item if $\theta<\pi/4$, there exists a noncritical map $f:X\to\mathbb R^2$ at the vertex $o$; \item if $\pi/4\le\theta<\pi$, there exists a noncritical function $f:X\to\mathbb R$ at $o$, but no noncritical map $f:X\to\mathbb R^2$ at $o$; \item if $\theta\ge\pi$, there exists no noncritical function $f:X\to\mathbb R$ at $o$. \end{enumerate} \end{ex}

 \begin{ex} Let $p$ be an isolated singularity of a GCBA space, that is, a non-manifold point such that its punctured neighborhood is a manifold.
 Then $\overline{|\xi\eta|}=\pi$ for any $\xi,\eta\in\Sigma_p$.
 In particular, there exists no noncritical function at $p$.
-Indeed, if $\overline{|\xi\eta|}<\pi$, then $\Sigma_p$ is covered by $B(\xi,\pi)$ and $B(\eta,\pi)$, which are contractible.
+Indeed, if $\overline{|\xi\eta|}<\pi$, then $\Sigma_p$ is covered by the two open balls of radius $\pi$ centered at $\xi$ and $\eta$, both of which are contractible.
 Since $\Sigma_p$ is a homology manifold (\cite[3.3, 3.4]{LN:top}), the same argument as in \cite[8.2]{LN:top} shows that $\Sigma_p$ has the homotopy type of a sphere.
 Therefore the theorem of Lytchak-Nagano \cite[1.1]{LN:top} implies that $p$ is a manifold point, which is a contradiction. \end{ex}

 We prove the following two theorems generalizing the results of Lytchak-Nagano for strainer maps.
 The first extends \cite[8.2, 11.2]{LN:geod} and the second extends \cite[5.1]{LN:top}.
 As before, $U$ denotes a tiny ball in a GCBA space $X$.
 Let $T_p$ denote the tangent cone at $p\in U$.
 Note that the local dimension $\dim T_p$ may not be constant.
 We denote by $c(\varepsilon)$ a positive constant depending only on the (local) dimension and $\varepsilon$.